ObolNetwork/obol-docs/docs/advanced/quickstart-sdk.md

 ## Instantiate the client

-The first thing you need to do is create a instance of the Obol SDK client.
+The first thing you need to do is create an instance of the Obol SDK client.
 The client takes two constructor parameters:

 - The `chainID` for the chain you intend to use.
 - An ethers.js [signer](https://docs.ethers.org/v6/api/providers/#Signer-signTypedData) object.